 Take Home Point

-With every diet book or anecdote, try to filter through and find information that can assist you, not deter you.
+With every diet book or anecdote, try to sift through and find information that can assist you, not deter you.
 Is there something to be learned from Banting’s tale?
 Absolutely.
-But it shouldn’t be “Carbs are bad.
+But it shouldn’t be, “Carbs are bad.
 Calories don’t count.
 Magic.
 Jazz hands!”

-Update #1 – I have a few additions coming due to some discussions in the comments and on facebook.
-In the meantime, Evelyn at “CarbSane” had tackled this Banting issue a while back.
-Take a hop over and check out her discussion on the issue as well. http://www.carbsanity.blogspot.com/2013/10/the-real-diet-of-william-banting-that.html
+Update #1 – There will be few additions to this article due to discussion in the comments and on Facebook.
+In the meantime, Evelyn at “CarbSane” tackled this Banting issue a while back.
+Hop over and check out her thoughts.

 1.”Good Calories, Bad Calories”